adambard/learnxinyminutes-docs/ansible.html.markdown

 ```bash
 $ ansible-playbook path/name_of_the_playbook.yml
 ```
-## More on ansible concept
+### More on ansible concept

-### ansible-roles (a 'template-playbooks in right structure')
+#### ansible-roles (a 'template-playbooks' with right structure)

-There are tasks (modules) that can be run via CLI
-The execution plans of multiple tasks (with variables and logic) are called playbooks.
+You already know the tasks (modules) that can be run via CLI The execution plans of multiple tasks (with variables and logic) are called playbooks.

-For parts of the code, that should be reusable, a concept called `role` was introduced
+A concept called `role` was introduced for parts of the code that should be reusable.

-Role is a structured way to keep your set of tasks, variables, handlers, default settings, and way more (meta, files, templates).
+**Role** is a structured way to manage your set of tasks, variables, handlers, default settings, and way more (meta, files, templates).
-Role allows to reuse the same parts of code in multiple plybooks (you can parametrize this).
+Role allows to reuse the same parts of code in multiple plybooks (you can parametrize the role 'further' during it's execution).
 It is a great way to introduce `object oriented` management for your applications.

-Role can be included in your playbook (executed in your playbook).
+Role can be included in your playbook (executed via your playbook).

 ```yml